yangkexin/POSPD/README.md

 - SQuAD 1.1 https://rajpurkar.github.io/SQuAD-explorer/
 - WMT14 (DE-EN) https://www.statmt.org/wmt14/translation-task.html
 ### POS Tagging
-0. Setup
+Setup
 > cd fairseq9/
 > pip install --editable .

 Here we take training POS Tagging on wmt14 as an example.

+0. Getting POS tagging data for BPE words
+To tag the BPE words, we propose a simple but effective subword-level POS tagging method for our POS predictor. which can be found in process_pos_data.ipynb

 1. Preprossing data for fairseq
 As POS predictor needs the form of training example as <source sentence, target sentence, target POS sequnence>, we process these data repectively.
 Then, we put them into the same folder.
 - For <source sentence, target sentence>